59th Street (Manhattan)

 59th Street is a crosstown street in the New York City borough of Manhattan, running from York Avenue and Sutton Place on the East Side of Manhattan to the West Side Highway on the West Side.
-The three-block portion between Columbus Circle and Grand Army Plaza is known as Central Park South, since it forms the southern border of Central Park.
-The street is mostly continuous, except between Ninth Avenue/Columbus Avenue and Columbus Circle, where the Time Warner Center is located.
-While Central Park South is a bidirectional street, most of 59th Street carries one-way traffic.
+The three-block portion between Columbus Circle and Grand Army Plaza is also known as Central Park South, since it forms the southern border of Central Park.
+There is a gap in the street between Ninth Avenue/Columbus Avenue and Columbus Circle, where the Deutsche Bank Center is located.
+While the Central Park South section is a bidirectional street, most of 59th Street carries one-way traffic.

 59th Street forms the border between Midtown Manhattan and Upper Manhattan.
 North of 59th Street, the neighborhoods of the Upper West Side and Upper East Side continue on either side of Central Park.
 On the West Side, Manhattan's numbered avenues are renamed north of 59th Street: Eighth Avenue (at Columbus Circle) becomes Central Park West; Ninth Avenue is renamed Columbus Avenue; Tenth Avenue is renamed Amsterdam Avenue; and Eleventh Avenue becomes West End Avenue.

-Description
+Route description

 59th Street forms the border between Midtown Manhattan and Upper Manhattan.
 The New York Times stated in 2004 that "Fifty-ninth Street stretches across Manhattan like a belt, with Central Park South as its fancy buckle."
 As with numbered streets in Manhattan, Fifth Avenue separates 59th Street into "east" and "west" sections.

 59th Street is one-way westbound between the West Side Highway (at the Hudson River) and Ninth/Columbus Avenues.
 There is a one-block gap between Ninth/Columbus Avenues and Eighth Avenue/Central Park West at Columbus Circle.
 This section is occupied by Time Warner Center.

-The portion of the street forming the southern boundary of Central Park from Columbus Circle on the west to Fifth Avenue on the east is known as Central Park South.
-Central Park South is largely bidirectional, except for the short block between Grand Army Plaza and Fifth Avenue, which is one-way eastbound.
+The portion of the street forming the southern boundary of Central Park from Columbus Circle on the west to Fifth Avenue on the east is also known as Central Park South.
+This section of 59th Street is largely bidirectional, except for the short block between Grand Army Plaza and Fifth Avenue, which is one-way eastbound.
 The block between Sixth Avenue and Grand Army Plaza contains a dedicated lane for westbound equestrian traffic.
 Entry into Central Park can be made at the Scholars' Gate at Fifth Avenue, the Artists' Gate at Sixth Avenue, the Artisans' Gate at Seventh Avenue, and the Merchants' Gate at Columbus Circle.

 The section between Fifth Avenue and Second Avenue is one-way eastbound.
 At Second Avenue, 59th Street branches off onto the Ed Koch Queensboro Bridge, which is often referred to as the 59th Street Bridge.
 59th Street continues east to York Avenue and Sutton Place, just short of the East River.
 The remaining two and a half blocks are bidirectional traffic; the westbound lane of 59th Street is funneled onto the Queensboro Bridge just east of the intersection with Second Avenue.